ubaldot/dymoval/docs/source/model_validation_index/validation_session.rst

             Sim_0  Sim_1
    Outcome: PASS   FAIL

-Dymoval validation procedure evaluates the following quantities:
+The default validation procedure evaluates the following quantities:

--  R-square fit of the measured and simulated outputs,
+-  :math:`R^2` fit of the measured and simulated outputs,
--  Residuals whiteness,
+-  *Residuals whiteness*,
--  Input-Residuals whiteness,
+-  *Input-Residuals whiteness*,

 and compare them with some thresholds.

-Assuming that The whiteness is computed in 3 steps:

-#.
-The auto- and cross- correlation for each pair of component is computed.
-   This results in a 2D array where each element is a XCorrelation object

-#.
-For each XCorrlation element the whiteness is computed (default statistic
-   is abs_mean), resulting in a qxq array, where each element is a float number

-#.
-The resulting array is flattened and a statistic is computed on it (default
-   ``max`` which is the "worst-case" element)

-*********************
- What are residuals?
-*********************

-The residuals, denoted as :math:`\varepsilon`, are simply the error between the measured outputs and the simulated outputs, defined as :math:`\varepsilon = y_{\mathrm{measured}} - y_{\mathrm{simulated}}`.
-During residuals analysis, we examine whether there is any correlation of the residuals with their delayed copies.
-The value of the residuals with respect to different lags is also called the auto-correlation function (ACF), in case you want to look it up.

-It is desirable for the residuals to be as white as possible, meaning that their auto-correlation values are as close to 0.0 as possible for all lags.
-If this is not the case, it indicates that there are underlying dynamics that have not been modeled.
+If each individual quantity pass the test, then the overall test is passed.
+It is however possible to access all the validation information for defining custom evaluation criteria in a fairly easy manner since it is possible to extract any kind on information from :py:class:`~dymoval.validation.ValidationSession` objects.

-You can visually inspect both the simulations results with the :py:meth:`~dymoval.validation.ValidationSession.plot_simulations` method and the residuals with the :py:meth:`~dymoval.validation.ValidationSession.plot_residuals` method.
+You can finally visually inspect both the simulations results with the :py:meth:`~dymoval.validation.ValidationSession.plot_simulations` method and the residuals with the :py:meth:`~dymoval.validation.ValidationSession.plot_residuals` method.

-The **coverage region** can be shown through the :py:meth:`~dymoval.dataset.Dataset.plot_coverage()` of the stored :ref:`Dataset <Dataset>`.

 *******************************
  How to interpret the results?
 *******************************

-The R-squared index tells us how well the simulation results fit the measurement data, whereas the residuals provide information about the dynamic behavior of our model.
+The :math:`R^2` index tells us how well the simulation results fit the measurement data, whereas the residuals provide information about the dynamic behavior of our model.
 More precisely: